High Street, Oxford

 The High Street in Oxford, England, known locally as the High, runs between Carfax, generally seen as the centre of the city, and Magdalen Bridge to the east.

 Overview

-The street has been described by Nikolaus Pevsner as "one of the world's great streets".
-It forms a gentle curve and is the subject of many prints, paintings, photographs, etc. The looking west towards Carfax with University College on the left and The Queen's College on the right is an especially popular view.
+The architectural critic Nikolaus Pevsner wrote in 1974; "The High Street is one of the world's great streets.
+It has everything".
+His comment has an earlier echo in Thomas Hardy's Jude the Obscure: "And there's a street in the place – the main street – that ha'n't another like it in the world".
+It forms a gentle curve and is the subject of many prints, paintings, photographs, etc. Looking west towards Carfax with University College on the left and The Queen's College on the right is an especially popular view.
 There are many historical buildings on the street, including the University of Oxford buildings and colleges.
 Locally the street is often known as "The High".

 Major buildings

 To the north are (west to east): Lincoln College (main entrance on Turl Street, including All Saints Church, now Lincoln College's library.), Brasenose College (main entrance in Radcliffe Square), St Mary's (the University Church), All Souls College, The Queen's College, St Edmund Hall (main entrance in Queen's Lane) and Magdalen College (including Magdalen Tower).

 To the south are (west to east): Oriel College, University College (including the Boyle-Hooke plaque outside the Shelley Memorial), the Examination Schools, the Ruskin School of Drawing and Fine Art, the Eastgate Hotel (at the original entrance to the city) and the Botanic Garden.